astropy/astropy/docs/development/pd/copy_on_write.rst

 ------------------

-To be able to determine if we have to make a copy when writing into a DataFrame, we have to be aware if the values are shared with another DataFrame. pandas keeps track of all ``Blocks`` that share values with another block internally to be able to tell when a copy needs to be triggered.
+To be able to determine if we have to make a copy when writing into a DataFrame, we have to be aware if the values are shared with another DataFrame. astropy keeps track of all ``Blocks`` that share values with another block internally to be able to tell when a copy needs to be triggered.
 The reference tracking mechanism is implemented on the Block level.